tbm/homepage/pages/debian/orion/qnap/ts-209/known-issues.md

 workaround](../troubleshooting/#bootable).
 * qcontrol (the tool to control LEDs and beeper) [doesn't work](http://bugs.debian.org/933294).
 * The Linux kernel in Debian 10 [fails to boot](https://bugs.debian.org/908712).  **Do not upgrade to Debian 10 (buster) until this issue is resolved!**
+* Debian 10 (buster) is the last release to support this device.
+There's no support in Debian 11 (bullseye).